-- Work with and gain command of monotype, relief, lithography, and etching techniques - •Work cooperatively in print shop using proper workshop practices, clean-up, care and safe use of equipment, and health hazard precautions. - •Establish solid, comprehensive dexterity with traditional technical processes unique to the printmaker, who works fluidly with drawing, layering, surface, and concept design. - Develop imagery based on proposed direction of the course - Work with black and white line in all printing techniques. - Produce monotypes to create unique images - Design, print films, and coat print screens - · Register and hand-print multiple color prints - Print on unconventional objects - Develop a basic understanding of Fine Art and Commercial Screen Printing applications - Develop basic understanding of CMYK Printing - •Investigate and begin to understand diverse artists who work in traditional and experimental fields.
+- •Work with and gain command of monotype, relief, lithography, and etching techniques - •Work cooperatively in print shop using proper workshop practices, clean-up, care and safe use of equipment, and health hazard precautions. - •Establish solid, comprehensive dexterity with traditional technical processes unique to the printmaker, who works fluidly with drawing, layering, surface, and concept design. - •Develop imagery based on proposed direction of the course - •Work with black and white line in all printing techniques. - · Produce monotypes to create unique images - ·Design, print films, and coat print screens - ·Register and hand-print multiple color prints - · Print on unconventional objects - •Develop a basic understanding of Fine Art and Commercial Screen Printing applications - · Develop basic understanding of CMYK Printing - Investigate and begin to understand diverse artists who work in traditional and experimental fields.

-- •Create work in relationship to the student's career path as an artist/designer. - Create works that show individuality, good design, creative use of formats, and an understanding of mixed color and color overlays. - Discover how Print Media is being used in the art and entrepreneurial community and why it continues to be relevant as a medium of artistic expression. - Explain the differences among multiple Print Media techniques and the advantages of using various techniques and color choices. - Give a public talk. - •Learn relevant information concerning taxes, finance, insurance, grant writing, art handling, graduate school, creating a start-up company, navigating the commercial aspects of art and design professions, and setting up a studio. - •Write an exhibition proposal application or grant application (mock or actual). - ·Create and publish a portfolio website. - Demonstrate learning at the AAC by completing a thesis paper and producing work that is the basis for a Formal Creative Presentation, which provides a capstone experience.
+- •Explore advanced conceptual projects in the use of print media. - •Demonstrate advanced fine art and commercial design applications of print media. - Develop the skill to create and seek opportunities to guide conceptual content. - •Create a self-driven body of work based on personal interests and values. - Create self-driven work in a multi-disciplinary and conceptually diverse atmosphere. - •Identify the concepts and/or theories that form a basis for the student's art and/or design practice. - Discuss the student's own art and/or design and that of fellow students in the context the diverse world of art and design. - •Learn to create diverse social and cultural connections within each artist's own unique art and design. - Produce work that is the basis for a visual thesis to demonstrate what the student has learned at the Art Academy. - •Create work in relationship to the student's career path as an artist/designer. - Create works that show individuality, good design, creative use of formats, and an understanding of mixed color and color overlays. - •Discover how Print Media is being used in the art and entrepreneurial community and why it continues to be relevant as a medium of artistic expression. - Explain the differences among multiple Print Media techniques and the advantages of using various techniques and color choices. - ·Give a public talk. - •Learn relevant information concerning taxes, finance, insurance, grant writing, art handling, graduate school, creating a start-up company, navigating the commercial aspects of art and design professions, and setting up a studio. - •Write an exhibition proposal application or grant application (mock or actual). - •Create and publish a portfolio website. - Demonstrate learning at the AAC by completing a thesis paper and producing work that is the basis for a Formal Creative Presentation, which provides a capstone experience.